 Whether your Q-Tips are made of plastic and cotton, paper and wood, or alternatives like hemp and bamboo, the problem is that they’re single-use.
 Those materials still have to be farmed (using chemicals, water and land), harvested, shipped to a factory, turned into the final product, packaged (often in plastic), and shipped again to a store or warehouse.

 After all that effort – and all those carbon emissions and pollution – they’re used for 10 seconds and thrown away.
-And this is all new!
-It’s only in the last few decades that we have this throw-away product lifecycle.

 Even the cotton swabs labeled “biodegradable” are not much better.
 As LastSwab explains it on their website: